REMEDY : BNSSG referral pathways & Joint Formulary

 Early Years Speech and Language Therapy Service

-To make a direct referral please check the Referral Criteria and if you feel the child meets the level of need required, complete the Single Point of Entry Form and Supporting Questionnaires which can be found here.
+Health Professional Referral - To make a referral, please check the referral criteria on the team's making a referral page and if you feel the child meets the level of need required, complete the Single Point of Entry form (also available as an EMIS template).
+Single Point of Entry Form and Supporting Questionnaires can be found here.

 School aged Speech and Language Therapy Service

-Some children and young people may require more specialist support from our service.
-Where possible, we encourage schools to refer into the service through discussion with their Link speech and language therapist.
+Some children and young people may require more specialist support from the service.
+Where possible, encourage schools to refer into the service through discussion with their Link speech and language therapist.
 This enables all the relevant information to be collected prior to a referral making it more likely to be accepted.

 Where this is not possible, schools, families and professionals can refer directly into the service.